Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Kasner regimes and bounces

 In this section, we briefly explore the important role played by the quantity $\Psi$, and the differing evolutionary dynamics that occur when $|\Psi_i| = |\Psi(s_i)|$ is greater than or less than $1$.
-The key actors are the following $2$ equations: the evolution equation (\ref{eq:r_evol_2}) for $-r \dot{r}$ and the Raychaudhuri equation (\ref{eq:raych}).
-It will be useful to instead rewrite the Raychaudhuri equation as an evolution equation for $\log (\Omega^2 / (- \dot{r}))$, and rewrite part of the right hand side in terms of the quantity $\Psi$:
+The two key equations are the evolution equation (\ref{eq:r_evol_2}) for $-r \dot{r}$ and the Raychaudhuri equation (\ref{eq:raych}).
+It will be useful to rewrite \eqref{eq:raych} as an evolution equation for $\log (\Omega^2 / (- \dot{r}))$, and express the first term on the right hand side in terms of the quantity $\Psi$:

-Supposing for now that the rightmost term is integrable and small, one sees that the value of $\Psi^2$ determines the leading order behaviour of $\Omega^2$ in $r$.
+Supposing for now that the rightmost term is integrable and small, one sees that the value of $\Psi^2$ determines the leading order behavior of $\Omega^2$ in $r$.
 Letting $\alpha^2 = \inf \Psi^2$ and $\beta^2 = \sup \Psi^2$ in our region of interest, integrating (\ref{eq:raych_2}) gives:

 For this heuristic discussion, it is only important to note that $C_{lower}$ and $C_{upper}$ are independent or $r$, indeed the important feature will be the powers of $r$.

 In light of (\ref{eq:kasner_upperlower}), we turn to the evolution equation for $-r \dot{r}(s)$ written above.
 Inside a region such as $\mathcal{K}$ where $r$ is small, one expects that the dominant term on the right hand side is the term $\frac{Q^2 \Omega^2}{4 r^2}$, and (\ref{eq:kasner_upperlower}) will yield upper and lower bounds of the form: